aplanillo/aplanillo.github.io/_posts/2024-11-08-extracting-raster-data.md

   - spatial analysis
 ---

-## Extracting data from rasters
+To extract data from raster data in R we are going to use a point layer and a raster.

-We are going to use the two R libraries
+We start by loading the necesary libraries:
 ```r
 library(sf)
 library(terra)